anibalaab14/shaperbox-app-startsession/README.md

 # FOR DEPLOY

 for deploy in production:
-- git push jeroku master
+- git push heroku master

 # FOR PUSH

 for pushit github branch
-- git push origin master
+- git push